 Do you have an item you would like to offer to the WDM?
 By far, most of the WDM collection has been donated by people like you.
 We do not usually accept things on loan.

 Contact your nearest WDM by telephone, email, letter, or in person.
 Your offer will be forwarded to the Acquisitions Committee at the WDM Curatorial Centre in Saskatoon.
-You may also contact Curatorial Centre staff: Garry Hayes, email@example.com, Collections Assistant, or Ruth Bitner, firstname.lastname@example.org, Collections Curator,
+You may also contact Curatorial Centre staff: Julie Jackson, email@example.com, Collections Assistant, or Ruth Bitner, firstname.lastname@example.org, Collections Curator,

 What to Tell Us